-The equipment for the Emergency Resources Display will consist of a color video monitor, a computer and a modem connected to a dedicated line which does not enter the facility through the switchboard.
-The software will allow simple keystroke change of resource status by the Stroke Center personnel and this change will be transmitted to the central system monitoring station at the ATCC with this information then being immediately updated on all resource display monitors in the system.
+The equipment for the Emergency Resources Display consists of a color video monitor, a computer and a modem connected to a dedicated line which does not enter the facility through the switchboard.
+The software allows simple keystroke change of resource status by the Stroke Center personnel and this change will be transmitted to the central system monitoring station at the ATCC with this information then being immediately updated on all resource display monitors in the system.
 The central monitor station automatically polls the individual monitor stations in the system.
 If a station's computer fails to acknowledge the poll, that hospital's information will be blanked out on all resource display monitors in the system.
 If there is an isolated failure at a resource display at a hospital that will not cause a total system fault, that hospital will be blacked out and the ATCC will call requesting the information directly.
 The system integrity is not dependent upon any single station's operation.
-The communications component's options are detailed in Appendix .